SoftwareAG/cumulocity-examples/device-integrations/raspberry-pi-4/README.md

 You need to activate the SPI (Serial Peripheral Interface) on the Raspberry Pi, if it is not already activated.
 You can do this as follows:

-1. On the command line, enter this command to start the `raspi-config tool`:
+1. On the command line, enter this command to start the raspi-config tool:

 ````shell
 sudo raspi-config
 ````

-2. In the tool, select "Interfacing Options", then select the "SPI" option, then select the option to activate the SPI interface.
+2. In the tool, select **Interfacing Options**, then select the **SPI** option, then select the option to activate the SPI interface.

 Alternatively, you can use the desktop method:

-1. Select "Preferences > Raspberry Pi Configuration" from the desktop main menu.
+1. Select **Preferences > Raspberry Pi Configuration** from the desktop main menu.

-2. Open the tab "Interfaces".
+2. Open the tab **Interfaces**.

-3. Set "SPI" to "Enabled".
+3. Set **SPI** to "Enabled".

 ### Registering the Raspberry Pi on Cumulocity

 Open the Cumulocity UI in a web browser.
-The URL must match the host URL that you defined in the `cumulocity.properties` file on the Raspberry Pi, as described above.
+The URL must match the host URL that you defined in the *cumulocity.properties* file on the Raspberry Pi, as described above.

-In the UI, open the "Device Management" application and go to the "Devices > Registration" page.
-Click on "Register Device", and in the dialog, enter the serial number that you wrote down in a previous step.

-After this you should see a message saying that the connection was successful.
-Then, under "Devices > All devices", you should see an entry for your registered device.

-If instead your connection request stays in the "pending" state, you may need to check that you have carried out all of the preceding steps correctly.
-Sometimes you just need to refresh or restart your web browser.

-Click on "All devices" to manage the Raspberry Pi.
-It is by default visible as "RaspPi \<hardware model> \<serial number>".
-You can edit the name in the "Info" tab.
+To register the device, follow the general instructions for registration of devices in the section [Device Management > Connecting Devices](https://cumulocity.com/guides/users-guide/device-management/#connecting-devices) of the Cumulocity User Guide.
+When you follow the instructions, select the option **General device registration**, and use the Raspberry PI's serial number (as described in the [Prerequisites](#prerequisites) section above) as the device ID.

+To view the device in your Cumulocity account, click **All devices** in the **Device** menu in the navigator.
+By default, the device is displayed as **RaspPi \<hardware model> \<serial number>**.

-## Administration of the registered Raspberry Pi on the Cumulocity UI
+## Managing the Raspberry Pi in Cumulocity

 After the Raspberry Pi has been successfully registered, you can view the device's status in the Cumulocity UI's standard applications (Device Management, Cockpit and Administration).